gabrielmfern/nodejs-with-react-email/README.md

 having to compile the whole server.
 With that being said, my recommendation is to still use `tsup` on _the whole project_ as it is going to avoid a few caveats that this brings (i.e. `emails/src`).

-This means that it only compiles the emails, as **there is no other way** to use the React Email templates.
+This means that it only compiles the emails, as there is no other way _easy way_ to use the React Email templates except to have a preprocessor compiling their JSX.

-### Oveview of the file structure
+### Overview of the file structure

 ```bash
 ├── emails